Omid Madani

 - I have worked on mostly AI, and machine learning in particular,

-now for more than 2 decades!
+now for more than 2 decades.
 Key problem properties have revolved

 around unsupervised and self-supervised learning, online learning,